• Skip to main content

 Why this recipe works

 This recipe is a perfect combination of premade and homemade.
-Homemade pudding is so easy to make and taste better than box mixes.
+Homemade pudding is so easy to make and tastes better than box mixes.

-Puddings, custards, and curds are so simple and you can adjust the amount of sweetness to your personal taste.
-In my humble homemade opinion it's worth the extra few minutes it takes to cook from scratch....mostly.
+Puddings, custards, and curds are simple, and you can adjust the sweetness to your taste.
+In my humble homemade opinion, it’s also worth the extra few minutes it takes to bake a homemade crust for a delicious chocolate pudding pie.

 Ingredient notes

-• Chocoalte is the star in this pie so use a good quality semi-sweet baking chocolate bar.
+• Chocolate is the star of this pie, so use a good quality semi-sweet baking chocolate bar.
+You can also add mini chocolate chips for an extra chocolate flavor.

-• heavy whipping cream if you will make your own whipped cream or use Redi Whip or similar product.
+• Heavy whipping cream: make your own homemade whipped cream with this amazing recipe for whipped cream,or use Redi Whip, cool whip, or a similar product.

 Recipe Directions

-Prepare pie crust per package instructions.
-Or try a mini rustic pie crust or a super simple graham cracker crust.
+Prepare pie crust per package instructions or a super simple graham cracker crust.

-Before baking the crust, line with parchment paper and use pie weights to keep the pie nicely formed.
-I skipped the pie weights and you can see how the crust came out just a bit wonky.
+Before baking the crust, line it with parchment paper and use pie weights to keep the pie nicely formed.
+I skipped the pie weights, and you can see how the crust came out just a bit wonky.

-While your pie crust is baking pull together all your ingredients.
+While your pie crust is baking, pull together all the ingredients for the chocolate filling.

-2. In a small saucepan over medium heat, combine the sugar, and milk together with a wooden spoon until well combined.
-Stir frequently bring the milk and sugar mixture to a simmer.
+2. In a small saucepan over medium heat, combine the sugar and whole milk with a wooden spoon until well combined.
+Stir frequently and bring the milk and sugar mixture to a simmer.

 3. Temper eggs by adding a tablespoon of the hot milk and sugar mixture to the egg and whisk together.

 4. Slowly add the egg mixture back into the sugar and milk mixture.
-Stir constantly until the mixture begins to thicken and comes to a slow boil.
+Stir constantly until the mixture thickens and comes to a slow boil.

-6. Let the filling cool for a couple of minutes then pour the chocolate filling into the cooled crust.
+6. Let the filling cool for a few minutes, then pour the chocolate filling into the cooled crust.

 7. Loosely cover and refrigerate for 3-4 hours.
-I don't use plastic wrap because it sticks to the pudding, instead, try domed tin foil or a upside-down plate.
+I don’t use plastic wrap because it sticks to the top of the pudding; instead, try domed tin foil or an upside-down plate.

 8. Top chilled pie with RediWhip, or use the recipe below to make your own whipped topping.